cloudfoundry/docs-cfcr/docs/installing/gcp/routing-gcp.md

 	!!! tip
 		You can also set the configuration manually by editing `KUBO_ENV/director.yml`.

-After configuring routing, continue to the [Deploying CFCR](../deploying-cfcr/) topic.
+After configuring routing, continue to the [Deploying BOSH for CFCR on GCP](../deploying-bosh-gcp/) topic.